 - Defining The Issues:

--The Roman Catholic Church teaches that Jesus Christ made the Apostle Peter its first pope and that He had built His church upon him.
-It is also asserted that Jesus gave Peter a unique position of authority over His church, which was supposed to get passed on through "apostolic succession" to present-day popes (thereby establishing the concept of an infallible church).
-These claims to authority made by Rome have spewed a great deal of controversy with the Eastern Orthodox and Protestant churches.
+-The Roman Catholic Church teaches as dogma that Jesus Christ made the Apostle Peter its first pope and He had built His church upon him.
+It is also claimed that Jesus gave him a unique position of authority over His church, which was meant to get passed on through apostolic succession to present-day popes.
+This is the underlying basis for Rome proclaiming itself to be the infallible preserver of divine truth, the one true church of God.
+These claims to authority made by the papacy have been contested by the Eastern Orthodox and Protestant churches.

 - General Absence Of The Papal Office Throughout The New Testament:

--The New Testament contains various passages discussing the types of offices and qualifications necessary for obtaining such positions in the church (Ephesians 4:11-15; 1 Corinthians 12:28; 2 Corinthians 12:12; 1 Timothy 3:1-13; 1 Timothy 5:1-19; Titus 1:5-9).
+-The New Testament contains passages discussing the types of offices and qualifications necessary for obtaining such positions in the church (Ephesians 4:11-15; 1 Corinthians 12:28; 2 Corinthians 12:12; 1 Timothy 3:1-13; 1 Timothy 5:1-19; Titus 1:5-9).
 Yet, the concept of a pope is absent in these contexts.
-Paul does not distinguish Peter from the other apostles in the lists where that specific role is mentioned.
-Scripture describes individual congregations as being ruled by pluralities of elders (Acts 14:23; 20:28; 1 Timothy 5:17).
-Moreover, the New Testament says nothing regarding the establishment or existence of a one-head bishop hierarchical church structure.
-There is no mention of a single human leader rightly claiming to have been bestowed a gift of infallible teaching authority.
+Paul does not distinguish Peter from the other apostles in the lists where that specific role of bishop is mentioned.
+Further, the New Testament describes individual congregations as being ruled by pluralities of elders (Acts 14:23; 20:28; 1 Timothy 5:17).
+It says nothing regarding a single human leader rightly claiming to have been bestowed a gift of infallible teaching authority by the Holy Spirit over the entire Christian church.

 - General Absence Of Papal Titles Throughout The New Testament: